 The game received a handheld port for the Game Boy, with all versions using the Yoshi theme.
 While it was released at the same time as the console version in North America and Europe, it was released on October 26, 1996 in Japan (as Yoshi no Panepon).
 The original game also received two limited releases on the Japan-exclusive Satellaview service: BS Yoshi no Panepon (which was released in November 1996 and uses the Yoshi theme) and Panel de Pon Event '98 (which was released in December 1997 and uses the original theme).

 The game later received multiple sequels under the "Puzzle League" name, none of which use the Yoshi theme.
-The game, under its original theme, was later remade as part of the Japan-exclusive GameCube compilation Nintendo Puzzle Collection.
+A sequel to the original Super Famicom release, Panel de Pon 64, was nearly finished before being cancelled and reworked into Pokémon Puzzle League; this canceled version was ultimately finished and released as part of the Japan-exclusive GameCube compilation Nintendo Puzzle Collection.
 The original game was later digitally re-released in Japan via the Virtual Console for the Wii (on November 27, 2007), Wii U (on May 25, 2013), and Nintendo 3DS (on August 9, 2016).
 The Panel de Pon version of the game finally made it to the west on the Super Nintendo Entertainment System - Nintendo Switch Online collection on May 20, 2020.

 The core gameplay consists of a well partially filled with either 5 or 6 distinct types of tiles, depending on the difficulty level.
 Adjacent tiles may be swapped horizontally with the cursor, and matching three or more tiles vertically or horizontally will result in the tiles clearing after a short delay animation, during which they become immovable.
 Additional points may be earned with either "combos," which involve clearing more than 3 tiles simultaneously, or "chains," which require that the tiles above a clearing set fall into another clear.
 During play, the stack of tiles will slowly rise to the top of the screen, though clearing tiles will pause this advance.
 After a grace period after the stack reaches the top of the well, the game will end.